Why Twitter didn't delete Britain First videos Trump retweeted

 Trump has drawn widespread criticism in Britain for retweeting the deputy leader of Britain First.

-British Prime Minister Theresa May condemned Trump, staying he was "wrong" to share videos by a group that "seeks to divide communities through their use of hateful narratives which peddle lies and stoke tensions."
+British Prime Minister Theresa May condemned Trump, saying he was "wrong" to share videos by a group that "seeks to divide communities through their use of hateful narratives which peddle lies and stoke tensions."

 Opposition leader Jeremy Corbyn called the messages "abhorrent, dangerous and a threat to our society."